naayem/Medical-CT-Segmentation-DeepLearning/README.md

 A tutorial for BTCV multi-organ segmentation using Swin UNETR model is provided.

-This repository contains additionnaly the code for self-supervised pre-training of Swin UNETR model[1] for medical image segmentation.
+This repository contains additionnaly the code for self-supervised pre-training of Swin UNETR model for medical image segmentation.

 # Commands used to configure a scitas environment